SilverPlate3/Linkedin_Connection_Automation/README.md

      * Doesn't spam you with irrelevant connections, but hand picks the best ones.
      * Skips the "Follow", and "Message" buttons.
      * Won't be suspicious with it's "connection speed".
-Iv'e decided to just create it myelf.....
+I've decided to just create it myself.....

 This script iterates through the connections list of specific people and sends a connect request to the most suitable people in that list.

 # Important to acknowledge:
 1. Watch the first 4 minutes of the video to set up the script. https://www.youtube.com/watch?v=2ZiknMDHHWA
-2. The script will not be detected as a bot as it was build to "move" slow on purpose.
+2. The script will not be detected as a bot as it was built to "move" slow on purpose.
    Doing 100 connections in a minute is highly suspicious.
-For that reason I wrote the script to run slower and sleep for a few seconds after some actions
+For that reason, I wrote the script to run slower and sleep for a few seconds after some actions
 3. This script is based on finding Web elements by their name.
 LinkedIn changes the names of the elements once a week….
 At least.
     If the script doesn’t work, it means 1 of 3 things:
 	        A) You didn't follow the steps in the first 4 minutes of the video